 Our lending and investing activities are primarily funded by deposits.
 A variety of deposit accounts are offered with a wide range of interest rates and terms including demand, savings, money market and time deposits.
 We rely primarily on competitive pricing policies, convenient locations, comprehensive marketing strategy and personalized service to attract and retain these deposits.

-The following table shows our composition of deposits at December 31, 2016, 2015 and 2014 (dollars in thousands):
+The following table shows our composition of deposits at December 31, 2017, 2016 and 2015.

 Composition of Deposits